girishji/neology.nvim/README.md

 # Neology

+Remove the clutter to reveal the essential.

 A dark colortheme for [Neovim](https://neovim.io/) suitable for coding.
 It uses font variation and shading to achieve contrast, and eschews distracting colors (except for diagnostics and UI).
 I found that colors do not convey any additional information, especially if used inconsistently.

-It is written in Lua with Treesitter support.
-Best used with fonts that support true *italic* letters -- like *IBM Plex Mono*, *Operator Mono*, *Victor Mono*, *Jetbrains Mono*, etc. These fonts have distinct cursive style for *italic* letters, unlike most fonts with faux italics where regular font is slanted to achieve italic effect.
+It is written in Lua with adequate Treesitter support.
+Best used with fonts that support true *italic* letters -- like *IBM Plex Mono*, *Operator Mono*, *Victor Mono*, *Jetbrains Mono*, etc.

-*Why so few colors?*

-To understand code is to understand the flow of logic contained within the interaction of variables and functions (methods).
-In OOP paralance it is about objects and messages passed between them.
-Hence the highlight groups pertaining to these tokens are given prominance.
-Secondary highlight groups consist of operators, types, keywords, parenthesis, and the like.
-These groups are muted by a step but still readable.
-The last group are UI elements like line numbers and they are muted even further.
-Italics are used where appropriate to provide contrast.

 ## Screenshot